Bimbo (Fleischer Studios): Revival

-About 56 years after his first absence from cartoons, Bimbo made a reappearance in 1989 as a major co-star in the TV special The Betty Boop Movie Mystery.
-Then in First Publishing's 1990 comic Betty Boop's Big Break with more of his original personality intact as a love interest of Betty.
+About 56 years after his first absence from cartoons, Bimbo made a reappearance in 1989 as a major co-star in the TV special The Betty Boop Movie Mystery and in First Publishing's 1990 comic Betty Boop's Big Break with more of his original personality intact as a love interest of Betty.
 He has continued to appear in various Betty Boop merchandise since then and has been reestablished as a mainstay of the series.

 In 2016, he appeared in Dynamite's Betty Boop comic mini-series as Betty's best friend with a secret crush on her.
+He later appeared in the iOS game Betty Boop Dance Card in a 3D look, also voiced by Will Ryan.

 Similarities in other media

 In 1932, a character created by Walter Lantz Productions, a dog named Pooch the Pup appeared as the star of his own cartoon shorts.
 Pooch greatly resembled Bimbo's design; in 1933, Pooch was redesigned even further to look more reminiscent of his Betty Boop counterpart.